StfMa/chrwahl.github.io/test/index.md

 That's nothing, though.
 The real magic happens when you start creating blog posts, using the front-matter to control templates and layouts, and taking advantage of all the awesome configuration options Jekyll makes available.

-If you're running into problems, ensure you have all the [requirements installed][Installation].

-[Installation]: /docs/installation/